birdwatching in nosara

 Why Nosara Is Ideal for Birdwatching

-Nosara’s diverse topography supports a wide range of bird species—some found only in this part of the world.
-The variety of landscapes, from river mouths to forest canopy, creates a unique opportunity to see rare and vibrant birds up close.
-Whether you’re carrying binoculars or just moving at a slower pace, Nosara encourages you to look around (and up).
+Nosara’s diverse landscape supports a wide range of bird species.
+Some of these are found only in this part of the world.
+The variety of areas, from river mouths to the forest canopy, creates a unique chance to see rare birds up close.
+Whether you carry binoculars or just move at a slower pace, Nosara encourages you to look up.

 Top Spots for Birdwatching in Nosara